Out beyond Mars there’s a vast open place

 - Wikipedia’s Asteroid belt page.

-- Coming soon, a book of asteroid poems called Black Holes, Stars, Earth and Mars.
+- Just published: my book of asteroid poems called Black Holes, Stars, Earth and Mars.
 Here is a sneak peak of the cover: